 A romance-language take on ancient Octavius.

-The much-traveled hero of Greek legend and Homer’s epic.
+The much-traveled hero of Greek legend and Homer’s epic, The Odyssey.

 A place name-turned-surname, American poet Ogden Nash helps put this on the list of first-name possibilities.